 Retaining walls serve to retain the lateral pressure of soil.
 More simply, retaining walls are used to hold back soil and substrate from moving due to the effects of gravity and erosion.
 Retaining walls are typically designed out of concrete, stone, wood (including railroad ties), vinyl, masonry, steel, or brick.

 How to Fix It:

 We install either a wall anchor system or helical tieback system along the retaining wall to reinforce the structure.

 We have warrantied solutions for failing retaining walls!
 Call us for a free retaining wall repair quote today!
-We serve Owensboro, Evansville, Henderson, and many nearby areas in Indiana and Kentucky.
+We serve Owensboro, Evansville, Radcliff, and many nearby areas in Indiana and Kentucky.